ex Baltra (Galapagos yachts and cruises, Galapagos)

 Cabins 1, 2 and 4 have twin beds as does Cabin 8 but this is slightly more spacious.

 Cabins 6 and 7 on the main deck have twin beds that can be put together as a double.

 |1 Jan 2021||31 Dec 2022||7||Double cabin||$4,850|

-Christmas and New Year departures have a supplement of $200 per person.
+Christmas and New Year departures will incur a supplement.

 50% discount for children under 12 years of age (one child per adult); this discount is not applicable for Christmas and New Years departures.